Judaica Guide

 The significance of the Shofar

 The sound of the shofar arouses our souls to repentance.
-We blow the shofar to show that we accept God as our king, as it says in Tehillim (Psalms) 98:6, "With trumpets and the sound of the shofar make a call out before the King, God".
+We blow the shofar to show that we accept God as our king, as it says in Tehillim (Psalms) 98:6, "With trumpets and the sound of the Shofar make a call out before the King, God".

-The Shofar reminds us of the ram God brought to Abraham just as he tied down his son Isaac in preparation for the ultimate sacrifice.
+The Shofar also reminds us of the ram God brought to Abraham just as he tied down his son Isaac in preparation for the ultimate sacrifice.